 #13-12, Rising Star.
 6291 SW Anglin Rd., Bentonville AR.
 The Rising Star barn quilt block brightens up the hip roof style barn built with oak lumber that was handpicked by owner Bill Anglin in 1957.
 If barns could talk, it would tell you that it has been a place for milking cows, storing machinery, providing housing for calves and hay storage.
 Before the introduction of big round hay bales, the barn stored over 8000 square bales during summer harvest.
 Even in those hot August harvest days, stacking hay in the Anglin Barn was not all bad when you were treated to a late-night supper and homemade ice cream prepared by Bonnah Lyn Anglin.
 The barn continues to be used by the fourth generation of the Anglin family as part of their Triple A Farms dairy and beef operation.
 Submitted by Susan Anglin.

 #13-13, Sunflower, is at Old Applegate on Applegate Trail, a paved bicycle/walking trail west of Hwy 71B and Walton Blvd.
 Use the address of 1807 SW 2nd Street, Bentonville to find your way there.
+There is parking at the log structure or pull up the hill to the brown outbuilding.
+The Sunflower is on the back wall of the outbuilding, facing the bicycle trail.
 Painted by Mechel Wall, coordinator of the Benton County Quilt Trail, who is the owner of Wall Flower Farms.
 Helianthus divaricatus, another species known by the common name woodland sunflower, of the Aster (Asteraceae) family, is a deciduous, rhizomatous perennial that occurs in the U.S. from Louisiana to Oklahoma to Wisconsin thence east and south to the borders.
 In Arkansas, this species is recorded from throughout much of the state except for portions of the Mississippi Alluvial and West Gulf Coastal Plains.
 Preferred habitat is dry uplands in full to partial sun, such as found in woodlands, glades and prairie borders The hillside and old barn that tops it, was once the home of the historic Applegate Craft Fair.
 On the back side of the old barn is where this celebration of Sunflowers resides.
 Surrounded by seasonal sunflowers in their natural habitat and enjoyed by all who walk, jog or ride the Applegate trail, the sunflower design will remind passers by of the beauty of our native sunflower species.
+You may also want to check out the nearby Museum of Native American History at 202 SW O St., Bentonville.